Heraion of Argos: Development of the Heraion

-8th and 7th century B.C.E.
+8th and 7th century BCE

 Measuring 55.80 m x 34.40 m, the rectangular Old Temple Terrace was the first structure built at the Argive Heraion.
-The Argives built the terrace in the late eighth or early seventh century by piling large stones of various shapes onto each other.
+The Argives built the terrace in the late 8th or early 7th century by piling large stones of various shapes onto each other.
 These stones are found naturally around 50 m from the terrace surface, and on the southern side of this structure, and the Argives dispersed them intermittently with smaller blocks in between.
 Based on the remaining structure, it is clear that Argos was emulating the Mycenaean stonework style, Cyclopean masonry.
 Such a choice in design was purposeful; the people of developing Argos sought to forge links with the preceding Mycenaeans, who were especially revered and worshipped in this time period.
 As explained by E.L.
 Tilton, it is clear Argos built this part of the Heraion far after the Mycenaeans.
 First, Tilton points out that the terrace is too long and is not segmented in the way Mycenaeans typically built their walls and terraces.
 Additionally, the stones employed by the Argives in the construction of the Old Temple Terrace are bigger than those installed by Mycenaeans.
 From these observations done in 1903, Tilton concluded that Argos was consciously trying to recreate and imitate structures from the time of the Mycenaeans.
 The Old Temple Terrace at the Heraion stands above the central terrace, and the structure serves as a retaining wall; the hard surface constructed on the top of the wall acts could have acted a foundation for a large structure.

 The Old Temple stands on the upper terrace of the Heraion nearby.
 With only the southern stylobate intact, archaeologists have not been able to date it with certainty, but the stylobate's style is reflective of structures dated to the 7th century.
 Strom and Billot suggest that the temple had columns, though Billot contends that the inside design and layout cannot be discovered due to lack of evidence.
 There is a paved section to the west and south of where the Old Temple Terrace and on the Old Temple.
 Due to their high visibility from afar, these spaces could have served to showcase impressive dedications from wealthy visitors of the Argive Heraion.